afunnydev/tinysociety/content/articles/2018-06-28-what-to-look-for-in-a-tiny-house-plan.md

 * **Details/instructions for properly attaching to trailer (for Tiny Houses on wheels)**
 * **R-values of building envelope**
 * **Construction price**
-  * **If the plans don't include this information, here's a free online construction cost calculator that you can use: <http://www.building-cost.net/Valuation/Start> **
+  * **If the plans don't include this information, here's a [free online construction cost calculator that you can use](http://www.building-cost.net/Valuation/Start).**
 * **Step-by-step instructions (if planning to build it yourself)**
 * **Tools needed**
 * **Materials list**